-Nowadays, the Market is jam-packed with vendors and producers from Zagreb and the surrounding areas but also from all over the country.
-Here, you’ll find everything from cheese, meat and poultry, fresh produce, fruits and all other market foods you can think of.
+Nowadays, the Market is jam-packed with vendors and producers from Zagreb, surrounding areas, and all over the country.
+You’ll find everything from cheese, meat and poultry, fresh produce, fruits, and all other market foods you can think of here.
 Mingling with the local crowd, it’s a great place to get a first taste—literally—of what Zagreb has to offer.

 The Market is free to visit and open every day.
-The busiest time is the morning, which is why you’re encouraged to visit then.
-If you are staying in an apartment, grab some ingredients to make dinner – and if you’re feeling extra brave try one of these Croatian recipes.
+The busiest time is in the morning, so you’re encouraged to visit then.
+If you are staying in an apartment, grab some ingredients to make dinner – and if you’re feeling extra brave, try one of these Croatian recipes.

-Head back down to Ban Jelačić Square, which is really the beating heart of Zagreb.
-Take your time strolling around, Habsburg-style architecture that surrounds you.
+Head back down to Ban Jelačić Square, which is Zagreb’s beating heart.
+Take your time strolling around the Habsburg-style architecture that surrounds you.
 Make sure to stop by the visitor center at the eastern end of the square to pick up a map and some brochures.

 A major tram intersection, this square is always buzzing with activity.
 Position yourself strategically on a café patio, order a coffee and lunch, and watch the world go by.
-Because of the elegant buildings, frantic pedestrian activity and absence of tourists, this is probably the best place in all of Croatia to enjoy some people-watching.
+Because of the elegant buildings, frantic pedestrian activity, and absence of tourists, this is probably the best place in Croatia to enjoy some people-watching.

 Day 1 In Zagreb: Afternoon

 Turn right diagonally across the street toward the Funicular.
-This late-1800s funicular works its way up the steep hill and is a Zagreb classic.
+This late-1800s funicular is a Zagreb classic and works its way up the steep hill.
 It’s often referred to as the shortest funicular in the world.
 You have two options here—walking up or taking the funicular, the latter obviously being the most fun.

-A second recommended museum in Gradec is the Museum of Broken Relationships, which is exactly what its name suggests.
-Alternatively, consider visiting the Zagreb City Museum, exhibiting the city’s history through displays of furniture, paintings, clothing, artefacts and town models.
+A second recommended museum in Gradec is the Museum of Broken Relationships, which is precisely what its name suggests.
+Alternatively, consider visiting the Zagreb City Museum, which exhibits the city’s history through displays of furniture, paintings, clothing, artifacts, and town models.

 Walking through the gate, you’ll find yourself on Radićeva.
 Walk downhill and turn left toward the Market (where you were this morning).
 Cross the Market once again toward the Zagreb Cathedral, known officially, and a bit elaborately, as the Cathedral of the Assumption of the Blessed Virgin Mary and the Saintly Kings Stephen and Ladislav.
 This is the most important church in Catholic Croatia.
-A true sight to behold both inside and out, make sure not to skip this on your tour.
+It is a true sight to behold both inside and out; make sure not to skip this on your tour.

 Day 1 In Zagreb: Evening

-Kick back after a long day of walking and sightseeing on Tkalčićeva, one of the most charming and atmospheric streets in Zagreb.
+Kick back after a long day of walking and sightseeing on Tkalčićeva, one of Zagreb’s most charming and atmospheric streets.
 Situated in Kaptol and completely pedestrian, this street is lined with some of the most beautiful old houses in the city, inviting restaurants and patios.
-If you liked people-watching earlier today, you’ll be thrilled to spend the evening in this area.
-Try getting a seat at Mali Medo, a popular brewpub whose large outdoor terrace extends along the street.
+If you liked people-watching earlier today, you’d be thrilled to spend the evening in this area.
+Try getting a seat at Mali Medo, a popular brewpub whose sizeable outdoor terrace extends along the street.

 Day 2 In Zagreb